A walk in the park

 A circular walk, this really is a Walk in the Park .
 An undulating walk along clearly laid out main paths with a choice of exploring left or right for the more adventurous and where the imagination of children could run riot!
 Before you leave home encourage your little darlings to paint a pebble and take it with them, they will see why later!
 The surfaces are a little uneven and can be muddy in parts, even in summer.
 There is a stream meandering through the park which opens into a pond brimming with wildlife.
 Please keep your children within view at all times.

 Our walk starts from Malthouse Meadows.
 If you are driving from the centre of the village go along Haslemere Road and turn left into Malthouse Meadows, follow the direction of the road, bearing left until you reach the Radford Park sign leading down a fairly steep driveway into the carpark which is open 24 hours.

 Follow the main path, ignoring the right hand path.
 Continue to follow the main path round the bend then go straight ahead.
-Pass a seat on your right and look for the Pebble Snake, its growing every day, add to it with your own pebble if you wish .
+Pass a seat on your right and look for the Pebble Snake, its growing every day, add to it with your own pebble if its still there!

-Go through the gate to the left of the pole – this leads to the car park
+Go through the gate to the left of the pole – this leads you back to the car park

-We hope you enjoy this walk, as we did.
-Glenys Kirkpatrick and Valerie Eastes.
+We hope you enjoyed this walk as much as we did, Glenys Kirkpatrick and Valerie Eastes.